libcc/Bitfi/README.md

 ## Overview

-This README describes the various commands used to handle files and run programs with input files.
-Below is an explanation of each command.
+This README describes the various steps and commands to preprocess the data, handle files, and run the program with input data.